FierceEagle/fierceeagle.github.io/index.md

 ### Who shops at Tesco

-To answer this question we looked first into an important information that the researches provided with the dataset, the relative representativness that each area achieved. **Representativness** here represents the number of loyality card holding customers vs. the number of area residence.
+To answer this question we looked first into an important information that the researches provided with the dataset, the relative representativness that each area achieved. **Representativness** here represents the ratio of loyality card holding customers vs. the number of area residence.
 An area with a low representativness has few Tesco customers and thus prevents extrapolation, as the few Tesco Customers would then speak for the majority of Residence in an Area. *The similarity to the UKs first-past the post election system is left uncommented by the Author*.
+The ration was then normalized using min-max-scaling to provide a normalized representativness, with the most representativ area having a representativness of 1 and the least representativ area having a representativness of 0.

 {% include Map_Factory_Representativness.html %}

-This also allows us to look into the interrelationships that cause an area to have a high representativness and thus many Tesco Customers.
-Looking into the Spearman correlation, statistically significant correlation between representativness and socio-economic factors can be observed for mutliple groups and both postivly and negativly:
+Representativnes allows us to look into the interrelationships that cause an area to have a high representativness and thus many Tesco Customers, or rather loyality card holding customers.
+Looking into the Spearman correlation, statistically significant correlation between representativness and socio-economic factors can be observed for mutliple groups, both postivly and negativly:

 {% include Correlation_Representativness_Norm_White.html %}

-These results can bring an interesting explaination to results intially discovered by the orginal data set reseachers, which discovered a decreasing representativness and number of transactions in areas of Southern London.
+Most of the correlations are rather weak, however, they can bring an interesting explaination to results intially discovered by the orginal data set reseachers, which discovered a decreasing representativness and number of transactions in areas of Southern London.
 An interesting tidbit to add to this, is that this seems especially in areas closer to the Home Counties.
 These areas are compromised of the old white middle class leaving the urban core of London in the wake of Suburbaniziation during the Post-War years, which was later followed by middle class migraint communities.

-As an alternative hypothesis this can also be attributed, at least in part, to skewed data collection, as in the original data set a higher number of Tesco Stores from which the Data was collected were situated north of the Thames.
+As an alternative hypothesis this can also be attributed, at least in part, to skewed data collection, as in the original data set a higher number of Tesco Stores from which the Data was collected were situated north of the Thames, which introduces a bias towards the more ethnically diverse areas of northern London.

 ---